greensh7/regexpr/README.md

 ### Notes

 Each of these regexpr tools can be used independently, and were written to accept identical regular expressions.
-Several languages don't have full PCRE2 compliant regex support for lookarounds, e.g. C++ STL (see the tests/HelloWorld.sh example).
+Several languages don't have full PCRE2 compliant regex support for lookarounds, e.g. C++ STL (see tests/HelloWorld.sh).
-Additionally, several languages use $1 instead of \1 for first (and all) backreferences, e.g. Go, Java, etc:
+Additionally, several languages use $1 instead of \1 for first (and all) backreferences, e.g. Go, C++, Java, etc:
 ```
 cd src/gregexpr2
 go run gregexpr2.go '(\S+)\s(\S+)' 'Hello World' '$2 $1'